 It is noted that CFD cannot meet the real time requirement for online performance monitoring, due to the complex solving mechanisms and time-consuming calculations.
 However, it is a feasible alternative to generate training and testing datasets for ANN implementation, since using CFD does not interfere with normal operation of the plant.
 In addition to this a wider range of appropriate operating conditions can be simulated.

 In the present work, an integrated data-driven surrogate model and 1-D process model was proposed to investigate the thermal response of a 620 𝑀 𝑊𝑒 utility scale boiler.
 A steady-state multiphase CFD model was developed for the 620 𝑀 𝑊𝑒 utility scale boiler under investigation and was used to generate a simulation dataset for a 180 different input conditions.
 To establish the data-driven surrogate model complexity, various ANN frameworks were considered, namely a standard MLP and a MLP-MDN, where the latter allows the introduction of uncertainty into the model predictions.
 A hyper-parameter search was conducted to establish the best performing model, with the lowest MAE being an essential criterion.
 Validation of the integrated surrogate and process model was performed for maximum continuous ratings (MCR) for the 100%, 80% and 60% load ranges where measured data was made available.
 Subsequently the use of the validated model to investigate poor fuel quality at 100% MCR was conducted, where the ash and moisture contents were varied for two separate cases.

+Case study

+This section provides an overview of the case study boiler layout as well as a description of the integrated model.

+2.1.
+Boiler layout

+The overall layout of the case study boiler is shown schematically in Figure 1 [1].